miraisolutions/covid19-vaccination-ch/README.md

 The article is being deployed to **Shinyapps.io** as an **Rmarkdown** Rmd document.

 `index.Rmd` file contains the article text and the R code that reads and processes the data.
-Instead of deploying to Shinyapps.io the `app.R` file, it is possible to deploy an index.Rmd file that will generate `Index.html` once rendered.
-The Rmd article is written with `runtime: shiny` and contains both `ggplot2` / `plotly` graphs and `shiny` dynamic charts.
+Instead of deploying to `Shinyapps.io` the `app.R` file, it is possible to deploy an index.Rmd file that will generate `Index.html` once rendered.
+The Rmd article is written with `runtime: shiny_prerendered` and contains both `ggplot2` / `plotly` graphs and `shiny` dynamic charts.

+## Data building with GitHubActions

+The data are stored as RDS files inside the package in folder `inst/bag_data` and read from this folder in the `index.Rmd` file.
+A function of the package `build_data()` rebuilds the `RDS` files with the latest `BAG` data and writes them again in storage folder `inst/bag_data`.
+This function is executed buy the GitHub Action `BUILD-DATA` (stored in file `build-data.yml`) every day at 2pm (CEST) and the newly constructed data are committed and pushed in the storage folder of the `main` branch so that every day the application can be visualized with the daily updates.